learn-co-curriculum/react-hooks-npm-lab/README.md

 # Node Package Management Lab

-## Problem Statement
+## Overview

 When using npm, it is often the case that we don't fully understand _everything_ that happens under the hood.
+Building modern JavaScript applications relies on our ability to use the tools built for us by others.

-When building web applications in React, along with Angular, Vue, etc... we work with the framework provided.
-Using npm, we can download specific packages of code, the 'framework', and connect them up to the files _we create_, allowing us to wield their powerful tools.
+When building web applications in React, along with Angular, Vue, etc... we work within the framework provided.
+Using npm, we can download specific packages of code, the 'framework', then connect them up to the files _we create_, allowing us to wield their powerful tools.

-In this lab, we are going to practice the process of setting up a `package.json` file, installing an npm package and connecting it to a JavaScript file.
+In this lab, we are going to practice the process of setting up a `package.json` file.
+We will also install an npm package or two and connect it to a JavaScript file.

 ## Objectives